The Bankrate promise

-- Retailer payment plans: Some retailers have payment plans where you can pay 30% at the time of purchase, and the rest over the next few months.
+- Retailer payment plans: Some retailers have payment plans where you can pay 30 percent at the time of purchase, and the rest over the next few months.
 Often there’s no interest rate — for a time.
 If that’s the case, you should pay off the entire balance before the promotional period ends.

 - Personal loans: A personal loan, aka a home improvement loan, is available from most banks and lending institutions, has a fixed interest rate, and a repayment period between 12 and 60 months.
 If you need to finance a major appliance purchase — such as a boiler, a furnace, or the entire HVAC system — and have good credit and stable income, a small personal loan could be a quick and easy solution.

 - Home equity loan: If you’re replacing several appliances at once, a home equity loan could come to your financial rescue.
 Using your house as the collateral, you could borrow against its equity and then pay it off over years.
 Often called a second mortgage, it’s useful for financing for home renovation or remodeling projects that include new appliances.